SAP/terraform-provider-btp/docs/index.md

 ### Required

-- `globalaccount` (String) The subdomain of the global account you want to log in to.
+- `globalaccount` (String) The subdomain of the global account in which you want to manage resources.
 To be found in the cockpit, in the global account view.

 ### Optional